OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 - `user@[IPv6:2001:db8::1]`
 - `" "@example.org`

-Properly parsing email addresses for validity with regular expressions is very complicated, although there are a number of [publicly available documents on regular expression](https://tools.ietf.org/id/draft-seantek-mail-regexen-03.html#rfc.section.3).
+Properly parsing email addresses for validity with regular expressions is very complicated, although there are a number of [publicly available documents on regex](https://tools.ietf.org/id/draft-seantek-mail-regexen-03.html#rfc.section.3).

 The biggest caveat on this is that although the RFC defines a very flexible format for email addresses, most real world implementations (such as mail servers) use a far more restricted address format, meaning that they will reject addresses that are *technically* valid.
 Although they may be technically correct, these addresses are of little use if your application will not be able to actually send emails to them.